Tucker Carlson: Israel

 In 2006, Carlson appeared live from Israel during the 2006 Lebanon War between Israel and Hezbollah in southern Lebanon.
 Early on in the conflict, Carlson proposed that Lebanon fight and push out Hezbollah instead of going to war with Israel.
 During the conflict, he criticized Syria's involvement in the conflict in supporting Hezbollah and later expressed some support for the Israel Defense Forces.
 However, he also criticized the tactics used by the Israel Defense Forces in fighting Hezbollah.

 During the Gaza war, Carlson criticized both President Joe Biden and Republican House speaker Mike Johnson for their support for military aid to Israel and called for American neutrality during the conflict.
 He declared Israel guilty of war crimes.
 Commentators have described him as part of a growing faction within the Republican Party that is either indifferent, or directly opposed, to Zionism.

-In June 2025, Carlson criticized President Trump's support for Israeli strikes against Iran and opposed the possible involvement of the United States in a war with Iran.
+In 2025, Carlson criticized the Trump administration's support for Israel in the Gaza war.
+In June, he criticized Trump's support for Israeli strikes against Iran, opposing the possible involvement of the United States in a war with Iran.
 Carlson said: "I think this can be stopped.
 But it's going to require a really tough step which is to say to our client state which is to say, 'We love you, we want to help you, we don't think you're acting in your own interest.
 We're not going to … imperil American national security, the American economy, or America itself on your behalf."

-In 2025, Carlson criticized the Trump administration's support for Israel in the Gaza war.
+Carlson was accused of making antisemitic comments at the memorial service of Charlie Kirk by suggesting he supported the conspiracy theory that Jews or Israel were responsible for Kirk's assassination.
+Carlson said that Kirk's killing reminded him of the death of Jesus Christ, who was killed by powerful people for telling the truth.
+Carlson claimed that Kirk loved Israel, but he disliked Israeli prime minister Benjamin Netanyahu and was "appalled by what was happening in Gaza", and most of all, he disliked that Netanyahu was using the United States to wage wars on Israel's behalf.
+In December 2025, the pro-Israel and Jewish advocacy group StopAntisemitism called Carlson "Antisemite of the Year" for several remarks he made in 2025 that were critical of Israel and allegedly antisemitic.

-Carlson was accused of making antisemitic comments at the memorial service of Charlie Kirk by suggesting that he supported the conspiracy theory that Jews or Israel were responsible for the assassination.
-Carlson said that the killing of Kirk reminded him of the death of Jesus Christ, who was killed by powerful people for telling the truth.
-Carlson claimed that Charlie Kirk loved Israel, but he disliked Israeli Prime Minister Benjamin Netanyahu and was "appalled by what was happening in Gaza," and most of all, he disliked that Netanyahu was using the United States to wage wars on Israel's behalf.
+In February 2026, Carlson made a brief visit to Israel to conduct an interview with U.S. Ambassador Mike Huckabee at Ben Gurion International Airport.
+After the interview, Carlson publicly claimed that he and his team were detained and questioned by Israeli airport security before departing the country.
+Israeli authorities, including the Israel Airports Authority, and the United States Embassy in Jerusalem stated that the encounter involved only routine passport control questions.
+Video footage published by The Jerusalem Post showed Carlson smiling, embracing, and posing for photos with airport staff following the encounter.